riblidezso/dream_encode_challenge/deadline_09_30/README.md

 ## Acknowledgements

 We would like to thank the authors of the baseline method which was provided by the challenge oragizers.

+Research was supported by the Novo Nordisk Foundation Interdisciplinary Synergy Programme Grant no.  NNF15OC0016584 and Modernisation and Improvement of Technical Infrastructure for Research and Development Grant no. ITMS 26210120042 .